Minnesota gun rights lawyer & weapons charges attorney

 Our Second Amendment rights are so important.
 Indeed, the United States Supreme Court has recognized them as a fundamental right.
 The United States Supreme Court recognized and wrote that our rights to possess firearms existed before their codification in the Second Amendment to the United States Constitution.

-The Second Amendment right to keep and bear arms enables a citizen, should the need ever arise, to protect self, family, and property, to protect the United States in the event of an attack, and to protect citizens from governmental tyranny.
+The Second Amendment right to keep and bear arms enables a citizen, should the need ever arise, to protect self, family, and property, to protect the United States in the event of an attack, and to protect citizens from and deter governmental tyranny.
 This has been specifically recognized by the United States Supreme Court in the seminal case of District of Columbia v.
 Heller.
 How people actually usually use firearms is in hunting, range shooting, or target practice activities.

 Did you know that in the 1600s, by statute, people were required to have a minimum amount of ammunition, and, if they did not, they were fined!
 This is the context in which the Second Amendment was promulgated.

 The United States Supreme Court has recognized that the right to keep and bear arms is based on three (3) things.
 The first is our right of self defense.
 For example, self defense, defense of your family, your property.
 The second is defense of State, in the sense that if the United States was attacked, we would have men and women already armed and ready to defend our Country (a militia) before the military was dispatched.
 This also provides a deterrent to enemies of the United States, in that enemies are less likely to attack the mainland of the United States if everyone is armed and ready to defend our Country.
 The third is to defend against governmental tyranny: in other words, to defend ourselves against our own Government, in the instance of tyranny.
+It also helps to deter governmental tyranny.
 Isn’t all of that fascinating.
 Do they still teach this in schools?
-So, our right to keep and bear arms, our Second Amendment rights, are extremely important.
+So, our rights to keep and bear arms, our Second Amendment rights, are extremely important.

 Loss of gun rights and restoration